 Ben Bradlee, the storied newspaper editor who defied the Washington Establishment by publishing Watergate scoops and the Pentagon Papers, was very much a product of Boston’s own Establishment.

-In other words, he’s a Brahmin.
+In other words, a Brahmin.

 The ‘C’ in Benjamin C. Bradlee stands for Crowninshield – on both his mother’s and father’s side.
-Bradlee is a corruption of Bradley, as in Nathan Bradley, who was born in the colony of Massachusetts Bay in 1631.
+Bradlee is a corruption of Bradley, as in Nathan Bradley, born in the colony of Massachusetts Bay in 1631.